 That in-joke became an ink-joke, with all six members and long-time crew now bearing PTM’s gang insignia somewhere on their body.
 But the first person outside the band to get “lorded” was a plucky photographer from Wollongong named Maclay Heriot.

 Maclay, who was partying with the band that fateful night at Frankie’s, struck up a friendship with PTM backstage on that same Big Day Out tour.
-The connection was instant, and he soon found himself living out his
+The connection was instant, and he soon found himself living out his Almost Famous dreams on their tour bus.

 He snapped the band on stage at Lollapalooza that year, and was invited to Rick Rubin’s Shangri La Studios in Malibu, where they were recording their game-changing album Woodstock with none other than